 How The Funds Will Be Used

-The funds from the pozible campaign will allow us to produce the objects in the Marine Debris Bakelite range.
+The funds from this Pozible campaign will enable us to produce the objects in the Marine Debris Bakelite Collection.

-It will pay for the ocean shoreline collection carried out by our partners Ocean Collection, design, pre-production, CAD modelling, 3D print prototyping, Mould making and then subsequently the making of the products in order to fulfil the orders that you make by puchasing them.
+It will pay for the ocean shoreline collection carried out by our partners Ocean Collection; design, pre-production, CAD modelling, 3D print prototyping, mould-making and subsequently making the products to fulfil the orders that you have made by pledging.
 The entire production will take place in Sydney at the Vert Design HQ in Chippendale.

-We think this project is pretty risk-free.
-As we have already produced the Marine Debris Bakelite Bento Box for supercyclers using exactly the same production methods from MDB – creating metal moulds and then gently heating the material in a purpose-built injection moulding machine.
+Because we have already done the ground work and tested our Marine Debris Bakelite Bento Box for Supercyclers, we think this project is pretty risk-free.
+We will be using exactly the same production methods for the Marine Debris Bakelite Collection - creating metal moulds and then gently heating the material in a purpose-built injection moulding machine.
 The MDB Bento Box has tested both the aesthetic and structural aspects of the material and we are very happy with both.